dlewis27/SSRgenotyper/README.md

 ## 1. MISA:
 `perl misa.pl my_Reference.fasta`

-#### MISA requires a misa.ini file in the directory where MISA is being executed that should looks like this:
+#### MISA requires a misa.ini file in the directory where MISA is being executed that should look like this:

 definition(unit_size,min_repeats):                   2-6 3-4 4-4\
 interruptions(max_difference_between_2_SSRs):        100\